mlowery/dotfiles/README.md

 ## iTerm2 Profile

-All of the following can be imported from the ~/.iterm directory but are additionally documented here.
+All of the following can be imported from the `.iterm` directory but are additionally documented here.

 ### Shell